-HATTON, Strode Dawson
+HATTON, Strodder Dawson

 Date of death: 13 Apr 1933 – Taylorsville, Bartholomew County, Indiana

 Columbus Evening Republican, Thursday, April 13, 1933

 Hits Wagon on State Rd 31

 IN EARLY MORNING WRECK NORTH

 DRIVER IS EXONERATED

 WILLIAMS ROBINS, OF CICERO, IS NOT

-Taylorsville—Stroder D Hatton, 35, of Edinburg, was killed almost instantly this morning at 2:00 o’clock when the horse drawn milk wagon he was driving was struck by a large truck on road 31, one mile south of Edinburg.
+Taylorsville—Stroder D. Hatton, 35, of Edinburg, was killed almost instantly this morning at 2:00 o’clock when the horse drawn milk wagon he was driving was struck by a large truck on road 31, one mile south of Edinburg.
 Coroner C. M. Jackson, of Elizabethtown, who investigated the case asserted that death was due to injuries received in the accident.
 Hatton’s chest was crushed, one arm was broken and he was badly mangled.
 The accident occured on rd 31 a short distance from the driveway leading to the Compton Dairy.
 Hatton, an employee of Compton, had just left the dairy enroute to Edinburg to make morning deliveries.

-He drove the horse on the highway and had proceeded only a short distance when the wagon was struck from the rear by a large International truck driven by William H Robbins of Cicero, IN.
-The truck was owned by Floyd J. Six, of Gwynnville, IN and was laden with cigarets and tobacco en route to northern IN.
+He drove the horse on the highway and had proceeded only a short distance when the wagon was struck from the rear by a large International truck driven by William H. Robbins of Cicero, Ind.
+The truck was owned by Floyd J. Six, of Gwynnville, Ind. and was laden with cigarets and tobacco en route to northern Ind.
 When the crash came the horse broke loose from the wagon and galloped all the way into Edinburg.
 The wagon was carried a distance of about 120 feet by the truck where it left the highway and crashed against a fence post, according to the Sheriff J. W. Foust, who was called to investigate.

 Sheriff Foust stated that the wagon was crushed to pieces and that Hatton was in the wreckage.
 Soon after the accident an Edinburg undertaker, the coroner and sheriff were called.
 Milk and broken bottles were scattered along the highway for some distance.
 Robbins told Sheriff Foust that a short distance before reaching the point where the milk wagon was traveling, he dimmed his lights for an approaching automobile.
 After meeting the car he said he turned his bright lights on again and for the first time he saw the milk wagon, but did not have sufficient time.
 Robbins was accompanied in the truck by his wife.
 They were not injured and the truck was only slightly damaged.
 Hatton’s body was removed from the scene of the accident to an Edinburg morgue.
 Charles Durham, of Edinburg was en route on road 31 a quarter of a mile south of the scene when the crash occured.
 He was the first to arrive.